Clinical Art Therapy MA (CE)

 Address: Freudplatz 1, 3rd floor, room 3002

-The scripts of the ULG Clinical Art Therapy can be found in the password-protected area:
+The lecture notes of the courses are available in the password-protected area:

 Art Therapy – internal